matsilva/xrelease/README.md

 Yes, it's built with Node.js, not "sleek, performant Scala with higher-order functions" 😉.
 But like `sbt` or `mill`, it's just a build tool - it won't touch your production code.
 Promise!... maybe

+## The Opinionated Bit

+xrelease uses `package.json` as the single source of truth for versioning in ALL projects, regardless of language.
+Why?

+- 🎯 One consistent way to handle version
+- 🔄 Proven, battle-tested version bumping
+- 🛠 Works with existing tools and CI systems
+- 📦 Minimal config (just version, marked as private)

 ## License

 MIT